knobs-dials/pymoodbar/README.md

                         debugging)
   --shuffle             Shuffle generation jobs (makes ETA a little more
-                        accurate because of mixed sizes) -z PARALLEL, --parallel=PARALLEL
+                        accurate because of mixed sizes) --png-only            Only write the .png file, not the .mood -z PARALLEL, --parallel=PARALLEL
                         How many processes to run in parallel.
 Defaults is detecting number of cores.
   -n, --dry-run         Say what we would generate/remove, don't actually do
                         it.
   -v, --verbose         Print more individual things.

 ```